 - Make sure you are observing good sleep posture; consider sleeping on your back or sideways without putting pressure on your wrist and fingers

 - Exercise; setting aside time for regular workouts can fight some causes of swelling, and improve your overall health

-- Lose weight since obesity can cause edema (swelling) and water retention; be mindful of your daily nutrient intake and make sure that you’re not getting the right amount of nutrients
+- Lose weight since obesity can cause edema (swelling) and water retention; be mindful of your daily nutrient intake and make sure that you’re getting the right amount of nutrients